Skip to content

 To comply with Texas Government Code, Section 403.054 and Texas Administrative Code, Section 5.140, a replacement warrant may be issued as a warrant or a direct deposit payment to avoid the risk of another lost, stolen or forged warrant.

 This policy applies only to warrants issued via the Uniform Statewide Accounting System (USAS).
-Payroll warrants issued via one of the statewide payroll systems may only be replaced as a warrant through the payroll system from which it was issued.
+A payroll warrant issued via one of the statewide payroll systems may only be replaced as a warrant through the payroll system it was issued from.

 By warrant